awaisjameel/laravel-stater-kit/README.md

     - Do not manually import an file manually in `<script setup>` (`computed,ref,watch,onMounted,link, usePage, etc`) or any component defined in components dir, project is setup to automatically import most of the installed things.
     - Define Layouts for each type of page, or use existing if already exists any, see (/resources/js/layouts)
     - Use /resources/js/pages for route pages
-    - Use /resources/js/components for components used any ware in pages
+    - Use /resources/js/components for components used Anywhere in pages
     - Use js interface for frontend defined in resources/js/types/
     - Use ShadcnVue for basic common components like buttons, inputs, dropdowns, etc
     - Use Already https://icon-sets.iconify.design/ for icons search and use use it as `<Icon-mdi-home />` in component